 Top stock tips by Ashwani Gujral, Sudarshan Sukhani, Mitessh Thakkar for Wednesday

+Here are the top stock tips for intra-day trading from market experts Ashwani Gujral, Sudarshan Sukhani and Mitessh Thakkar:

-Ashwani Gujral - Buy Balkrishna Industries with a stop loss of Rs 1,060, target at Rs 1,095
+Ashwani Gujaral's stock tips - Tata Steel — Sell with a stop of Rs 482, target Rs 460.

-Sudarshan Sukhani - Buy IGL with a stop loss of Rs 421, target at Rs 435

-Mitessh Thakkar - Buy Amara Raja Batteries with a stop loss of Rs 747, target at Rs 782

 Have you signed up for Primo, our daily newsletter?It has all the stories and data on the market, business, economy and tech that you need to know.